austingebauer/go-lru-cache/README.md

 It provides a `Get()` function that allows you to retrieve values given a key.

 Please refer to the [GoDoc](https://godoc.org/github.com/austingebauer/go-lru-cache) for additional API documentation of the library.

-### Behavior

-go-lru-cache will begin to evict the least recently used key/value pair when it has reached its given capacity.

-Calls to both `Get()` and `Put()` count as usage of a given key/value pair.

 ### Example